|DURATION: 8 days

 Hiking time: hiking time only is mentioned on each day (not including stops for pictures, picnics, breaks etc.); these are based on an average hiker’s speed of 4-5km/hr on flat terrain, additional 30min for each 300m elevation gain, and a backpack weighing not more than 10-15% of your body weight.
 Still this varies a lot on the terrain and hiking experience of each client.

-Price: 695 € per person in twin/dbl room (1 night in a dorm in the mountain hut)
+– 880 € per person in twin/dbl room in a group of 4-8 persons (1 night in a dorm in the mountain hut)

 Single room supplement: 90 € (obligatory for all individual clients; not available during the stay in the mountain hut)

 Joining the tour: The tour is organized on private basis only.
 There are no scheduled group departures which you could potentially join as individual.
 If you are looking for similar program with scheduled departure dates, which you can join individually, please CLICK HERE

 The price includes: transfers from/to Sofia Airport (on first/last tour date only) and all ground transfers as per program; accommodation and meals as mentioned above; English-speaking mountain guide; lift tickets; VAT and all local charges.

 The price does not include: museum entrance fees; other meals and drinks; tourist maps (can be requested in advance when booking the tour); tips; medical insurance; alcoholic drinks; personal expenses.

 Accommodation: Mountain hut in a dorm with shared facilities (Day 2) and family-run pensions/3* hotels (rest days) in en-suite rooms on half board (breakfast & supper included).